npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

   - Sheets are added to the signup book out-of-band by an admin app, which is not shown in this example.

 - SignupHttpHandler implements the HTTP API by which a front-end controls the SignupSheet.
-  - Simplified to focus on the topic of the exercise, eliding authentication, authorisation, monitoring, tracing, etc.
-  - Routes on request path
+  - Routes on request path and method
   - Supports attendee sign up and  cancellation, starting the session and listing who is signed up.
   - Translates exceptions from the SignupSheet into HTTP error responses